zoli0829/unity_utility_scripts/README.md

-This repo is just a collection of handy scripts to speed of development.
+This repo is just a collection of handy scripts to speed up development.